 Thurmond Home Inspections takes great pride in our quality Wind Mitigation Inspections.
 We work closely with other industry leaders and maintain the most current education on how to properly perform these inspections.
 You will receive the most detailed report that will completely satisfy the insurance carrier beyond their expectations without the hassle of an insurance carrier reinspection.

 A four-point home inspection generally includes but is not limited to a skilled inspection of the roof, the electrical system, plumbing system, and the heating, ventilation and air conditioning (HVAC) system.
 The different systems in your home have a varying but somewhat predictable lifespan.
 Most of the information gathered for a four-point inspection pertains to just that.
 However, the information is not limited to the life expectancy of the systems.
 Also, considered are issues such as the type of wiring used in the home and even the manufacturers of the equipment.
 We also look for signs of equipment or system failures.
 Our report will help the homeowner know what areas need to be rectified in order to gain the coverage they need.

 What a Four Point Inspection Is not!

 A four-point home inspection is not a pre-purchase/pre-sale home inspection, which is much more comprehensive in nature.
 The four-point home inspection only satisfies insurance carrier requirements of particular home systems and lacks the necessary information for you to make an informed decision in buying a home or its condition for selling.
 Check our discounted prices for combining such inspections.

-Thurmond Home Inspections offers Mold inspections.
-We take a minimum of three samples of apparent mold and send them to a lab to analyze the samples.
+We take a minimum of three samples of apparent mold and send them to a professional lab to analyze bacteriological findings.
 If you’re looking for an unbiased mold inspection call Thurmond Home Inspections today.

 352 215 6205